Portage: Technique

-Going upstream was more difficult, as there were many places where the current was too swift to paddle.
-Where the river bottom was shallow and firm, voyageurs would stand in the canoe and push it upstream with 10 ft poles.
-If the shoreline was reasonably clear the canoe could be 'tracked' or 'lined', that is, the canoemen would pull the canoe on a rope while one man stayed on board to keep it away from the shore.
+Going upstream was more difficult, as there were many places where the current was too swift to paddle against.
+Where the river bottom was shallow and firm, voyageurs would stand in the canoe, put 10 ft poles in the water and push the boat upstream.
+If the shoreline was reasonably clear of obstruction, the canoe was 'tracked' or 'lined', that is, canoemen pulled the canoe on a rope while a man stayed on board to steer it away from the shore.
 (The most extreme case of tracking was in the Three Gorges in China where all boats had to be pulled upstream against the current of the Yangtze River.)

-In worse conditions, the 'demi-chargé' technique was used.
+In other places, the 'demi-chargé' technique was used.
 Half the cargo was unloaded, the canoe forced upstream, unloaded and then returned downstream to pick up the remaining half of the cargo.
-In still worse currents, the entire cargo was unloaded ('décharge') and carried overland while the canoe was forced upstream.
-In the worst case a full portage was necessary.
-The canoe was carried overland by two or four men (the heavier York boats had to be dragged overland on rollers).
+When a boat had to fight against very strong currents, the entire cargo was unloaded ('décharge') and carried overland while the canoe was forced upstream.

+Sometimes a full portage was necessary.
+The canoe was emptied, carried overland by two or four men, or dragged (the heavier York boats had to be dragged overland on rollers).
 The cargo was divided into standard 90 lb packs or pièces, with each man responsible for about six.
-One portage or canoe pack would be carried by a tumpline and one on the back (strangulated hernia was a common cause of death).
-To allow regular rests the voyageur would drop his pack at a pose about every 1/2 mi and go back for the next load.
-The time for a portage was estimated at one hour per half mile.
+One portage pack, or canoe pack, was carried on the back held up by a tumpline and another pack carried in front (strangulated hernia was a common cause of death for voyageurs).
+In long portages, to allow rests of a sort, voyageurs would drop their packs at poses set up about every 1/2 mi and go back for another load.

+Portages varied in length and the time they required.
+For instance, the Methye Portage was 19 km long.
+If a portage was about a half mile, a bit less than a kilometre, or about 160 rods (as they were measured) long, 15-20 minutes would be needed to walk it.
+With multiple trips, the time needed for a portage was estimated at one hour per half mile (160 rods) or more.